Workers Compensation EMR

 Number of Claims

-Workers compensation EMR greatly depends on the number of claims a company has.
-In fact, an increase in the number of claims signifies increased risks of work-related accidents and illnesses.
+Workers’ compensation EMR dramatically depends on the company’s number of claims.
+An increase in claims signifies increased risks of work-related accidents and illnesses.
 The more claims a company has, the higher EMR it will have.

 Frequency of Claims